NiranthS/Image-denoising-using-Convolutional-Auto-encoders/README.md

 # Denoising using CNN

 Image denoising is a well-studied problem in Computer Vision.
 For this task I used a fully Convolutional auto-encoder network for image restoring.
-The network consists of multiple convolution and transposed convolution layers, learning mapping from corrupted images to original images.
+The network consists of multiple convolution and transposed convolution(deconvolution) layers, learning mapping from corrupted images to original images.
 * The convolutional layers capture the contents of the image while eliminating the noise.
 * The transposed convolution layers upsample the feature maps and recover the details of the image.
 ## Skip Connections